wangxiaoyunanne/docs/source/hive_sgm.html.md

 ### Performance limitations

+- Results from profiling indicate that these kernels are memory latency bound.
+- 50% of time is spent in sparse-sparse matrix-multiply (SpMM)
-- 84% of time is spent in the auction algorithm.
-Of this 84%:
+- 39% of time is spent in the auction algorithm.
+Of this 39%:
-  - 77% of time is spent in bidding
+  - 65% of time is spent in `run_bidding`
-  - 23% of time is spent in assignment
+  - 26% of time is spent in `cudaMemset`
-- 16% of time is spent in sparse-sparse matrix-multiply, which is a memory latency bound problem
+  - 9% of time is spent in `run_assignment`

 ## Next Steps